-Those students who fall below the 3.0 cumulative QPA and 2.5 QPA math & science are subject to the following guidelines:
+Any student who falls below the 3.0 cumulative QPA and 2.5 QPA math & science upon completion of the second year is subject to the following guidelines:

 Those students on Academic Warning are permitted to continue progress towards their degree while on Academic Warning.
-However, for admittance into the 5th yr of the program the cumulative QPA must be raised to 3.0 or higher and the math and science QPA must be at 2.5 or higher.
+However, for admittance into the fifth year of the program, the cumulative QPA must be raised to 3.0 or higher, and the math and science QPA must be at 2.5 or higher.

 Graduate Academic Policy

 Graduate students must maintain a letter grade average not lower than B (3.00 QPA) while in course.
 Students failing to meet this standard may be subject to faculty action, including dismissal, for failure to maintain normal progress toward a degree.
 Any student having less than 3.00 as a final quality point average at the conclusion of course work will be ineligible for graduation.

 The following grading system is in effect for Graduate Programs in the Bayer School of Natural and Environmental Sciences:

 F ______ Failure: course must be repeated; student subject to faculty action

 I ______ Incomplete: grade is deferred because of incomplete work.
 See below.